 First party data vs third party data

-Third party data comes from specialist companies, aggregators and independent researchers.
-Usually, their main job is to conduct surveys and interviews to gather big-picture data.
-Industry trends, demographic information, and generalised behaviours typically count as third party data.
+Third party data comes from specialist companies aggregators and independent researchers.
+Usually their main job is to conduct surveys and interviews to gather big-picture data.
+Industry trends demographic information and generalized behaviors typically count as third party data.

 Why should brands use first party data?

-Using first party data, you can personalise an eCommerce experience for customers far more easily.
-With second or third-party data, you risk bumping your head against the constraints of how that data was collected.
-It comes from another organisation, whose goals will never align 100% with your own.
-If you want a job done right, do it yourself.
+Using first party data you can personalise an eCommerce experience for customers far more easily.
+With second or third-party data you risk bumping your head against the constraints of how that data was collected.
+It comes from another organization whose goals will never align 100% with your own.
+If you want a job done right do it yourself.

 What types of first party data are there?

-- Cross-platform data, analysing how customers move between different facets of your online presence
+Cross-platform data analyzing how customers move between different facets of your online presence

 How to collect and use first party data